Port Wine Cellar Comparison: Which Lodge Should You Visit?

 Price: €25 standard / €35 reserve tasting | Duration: 60–90 minutes | Tasting: 3–4 ports (standard) or 5 reserve ports (premium)

-Pros: Best guide quality of all five lodges; stunning terrace views; generous pour sizes; reserve tasting is worth the upgrade.
+Pros: Top guide quality of all five lodges; striking terrace views; generous pour sizes; reserve tasting is worth the upgrade.

 Cons: A 10-minute uphill walk from the Gaia waterfront; no self-guided option if you prefer to go at your own pace; standard tour doesn't include the reserve wines.